Gamalsobhy585/Gamalsobhy585/README.md

 * 🌍  I'm based in Cairo, EGY
 * ✉️  You can contact me at [eng.gamalsobhi@gmail.com](mailto:eng.gamalsobhi@gmail.com)
-* 🧠  I'm learning Next.js
+* 🧠  I'm a full stack developer using react.js && Laravel

 ### Skills